kev231998/probemon/README.md

 The dependencies are:
 * for probemon.py: scapy, manuf-ng, lru-dict
+NOTE: Will need to replace regular manuf.py with modified one found in repository due to anti botting measures

 * for stats.py: None
 * for plot.py: matplotlib, cycler
 * for mapot.py: flask, flask-caching